matt-auckland/uoa-karate-wiki/docs/techniques/throws-and-takedowns.md

 # Throws and Takedowns

-Karate has many grappling technqiues, this page aims to showcase some of them.
+Karate has many grappling techniques, this page aims to showcase some of them.

 ## Throws